Abdy01/DVWA-Walkthrough/File-Inclusion/README.md

 ?>
 ```

-For this exercise, the file value starts with `file*` or is equal to `include.php` (this is the initial value).<br />
+For this exercise, the file value starts with `file*` or is equal to `include.php` (this is the initial value).<br/>
 When we open a local file with a browser, we have the URL in the format: `file:///home/ubuntu/document.txt`, so we can use this syntax in order to read the file that we want.

 <p align="center">
   <img src="https://github.com/Abdy01/DVWA-Walkthrough/blob/main/File-Inclusion/!images/fi10.png?raw=true">
 </p>

-The only problem is that we need to know the full path to the file, but we can fuzz the URL until we get it.
+The only problem is that we need to know the full path to the file, but we can fuzz the URL until we get it.<br/>
 For the RFI challenge, we need to chain the vulnerability with other one, such as File Upload, in order to upload a reverse shell and then to execute it using File Inclusion `file:///var/www/html/dvwa/shell.php`.

 ## Impossible Security